United States

 No hay anuncios

 In fact, this week's result in the Kentucky primaries has already made clear the cost of opposing the president.
-Republican Thomas Massie, a vocal opponent of the tycoon, lost last Tuesday against Ed Gallerin, his rival whom Trump had been sponsoring to get rid of Massie.
-The president and his allies invested more than 35 million dollars in the campaign to bury the black sheep.
+Republican Thomas Massie, an opposition voice to the tycoon, lost last Tuesday against Ed Gallerin, his rival whom Trump had been sponsoring to get rid of Massie.
+The leader and his allies invested more than 35 million dollars in the campaign to bury the black sheep.
 The result of these primaries was also a test to see if it was still possible within the party to go against Trump and survive.